evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_43_4MATIC_SUV/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The THERMOTRONIC climate system supports different temperatures in two zone for the driver and passenger.
-The THERMATIC climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
+The THERMATIC climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat. interior.hvac.heatpump

 ## Comfort